open-ai-robot/awesome-anki-vector/README.md

 # Object detection with Vector
 This program is to enable Vector to detect objects with it's camera, and tell us what it found.

-Here is some demo videos:
+Here are some demo videos:

 1. Vector detected a watch on my desk.